josh-collinsworth/joco-sveltekit/src/routes/blog/posts/announcing-quina-my-first-app.md

 TWA is a technical term, but what it means is: you have the ability to create an Android app that doesn't have any real code or content of its own; it's just a shell, built to load one specific web app using your device's browser, and display it like a native app.

+That’s what Quina and any other TWA app is; effectively, a browser that auto-loads a specific web URL, disguised as an app.

-<Highlight>That’s what Quina and any other TWA app is; effectively, a browser that auto-loads a specific web URL, disguised as an app.</Highlight>
+<Callout class="former-highlight">That’s what Quina and any other TWA app is; effectively, a browser that auto-loads a specific web URL, disguised as an app.</Callout>

 It's called Trusted Web Activity because in order to make it work right, you need to bundle your app with a secret key that matches a key that lives on your website.
 (More on that in a bit.)